SeaQL/sea-orm/CONTRIBUTING.md

 ## I want to join

 We are always looking for long-term contributors.
 If you want to commit longer-term to SeaQL's open source effort, definitely talk with us!
-There may be various form of "grant" to compensate your devotion.
+There may be various forms of "grant" to compensate for your devotion.
 Although at this stage we are not resourceful enough to offer a stable stream of income to contributors.

 ## I want to sponsor